code-rider/d10_custom_form_autocomplete/README.md

-# Drupal 10 Custom Autocomplete Form
+# Drupal 10 Custom Auto-complete Form
 A module with a custom form with an example of Drupal 10 autocomplete form element
 ### Instructions
-In this examle of module we are assuming we have a Taxonomy vocabulary created with machine name distributions change this name as per your need in FormAutoComplete.php and MyCustomAutocompleteForm.php
+In this example of a module, we are assuming we have a Taxonomy vocabulary created with machine name distributions change this name as per your need in FormAutoComplete.php and MyCustomAutocompleteForm.php
 ### Sample
 ```